-Ever since she took her first undergraduate social work course at age 18, Ashley Curry, PhD, has seen herself striving to improve the lives of everyday people.
-Whether working one-on-one with families or preparing a new generation of social workers, she has always paid close attention to the impact of her work on children and families.
+From her first undergraduate social work course, Ashley Curry, PhD, LCSW, knew this was her calling.
+Whether working one-on-one with clients or preparing a new generation of social workers, she has always paid close attention to the impact of her work on children and families.

 She stresses to her students the importance of reflective practice, a core component of the Erikson experience.
-Throughout their time here, students learn to examine themselves — their own assumptions, biases, and experiences — in order to best help children and families.
+At Erikson, students learn to examine themselves — their own assumptions, biases, and experiences — in order to best help children and families.
 In fact, Dr. Curry launched a study to examine this process at the institution, along with her colleague Pamela Epley.
 Their findings show that principles of reflective practice and reflective supervision, as institutionalized at Erikson, impact the personal and professional development of students and recent alumni in a variety of meaningful ways.

-Dr. Curry’s academic interests center around child welfare services and the experiences of children while in the system.
+Dr. Curry’s other research centers around the experiences of youth in the child welfare system.
 “One of my primary interests is the therapeutic relationships that children develop with professionals, such as social workers, therapists, and even paraprofessionals like mentors,” she says.
-“We know from the psychotherapy literature that the therapeutic relationship is a significant predictor of positive outcomes.
-The child welfare system, however, presents multiple barriers to relationship-building, which is why I believe studying relationships within that context is especially important.”
+“We know from the psychotherapy literature that the therapeutic relationship is a significant predictor of positive client outcomes.
+The child welfare system, however, presents multiple barriers to relationship-building.
+Which is why I believe studying relationships within that context is especially important.”

 - PhD, School of Social Service Administration, University of Chicago